-The government is supporting live music venues to respond to the devastating effects of the COVID-19 pandemic with a new program providing grants to help pay wages and basic business expenses.
-The government announced the creation of the $15 million Victorian Live Music Venues Program to secure the future of grassroots venues.
+The Government is supporting live music venues to respond to the devastating effects of the COVID-19 pandemic with a new program providing grants to help pay wages and basic business expenses.
+The Government announced the creation of the $15m Victorian Live Music Venues Program to secure the future of grassroots venues.
 The Victorian Live Music Venues Program will be open to venues across Victoria with a capacity of 50 to 1,200 people.
 It will support venues that have a solid reputation for presenting original live music and demonstrate best practice in business operations.
-The $15 million program is in addition to $4 million previously announced for the music industry focused on supporting musicians and industry workers who have lost gigs, income and employment as a result of the pandemic.
+The $15m program is in addition to $4m previously announced for the music industry focused on supporting musicians and industry workers who have lost gigs, income and employment as a result of the pandemic.
 Applications for the Victorian Live Music Venues Program will be open from 16 July to 6 August.
 Guidelines and application details will be made available on the Creative Victoria website.

 Business Adaptation grants program

 Food production businesses and farms in Victoria will be supported in making their workplace safe and keeping supply chains uninterrupted.
 The Government launched the Business Adaptation grants program, part of the Working for Victoria Agriculture Workforce Plan, to support food supply chain businesses in rural, regional and outer metropolitan areas.
 Under the program:

 Individual grants of between $10,000 and $300,000 will support eligible businesses to meet health, safety and social distancing requirements or adapt to business changes imposed by the COVID-19 pandemic